elnino0/arad_final_backend/README.md

-[Nest](https://github.com/nestjs/nest) framework TypeScript starter repository. nest js with postgres exercise back end for  https://github.com/elnino0/arad_react_final_ex after npm i please config and run a postgres instance use the .env to config what you need for the back then use the api for your needs
+[Nest](https://github.com/nestjs/nest) framework TypeScript starter repository. nest js with postgres exercise back end for  https://github.com/elnino0/arad_react_final_ex after npm i please config,user and password port and etc, and run a postgres instance use the .env to config what you need for the back then use the api for your needs